November 2017 Māori Law Review

-The Electoral Commission released on 4 October the final results of the 20 September 2014 general election.
+The Electoral Commission released the final results of the 23 September general election on 7 October 2017.

 Overview and result

-The Māori electorates returned the following members of Parliament:
+The seven Māori electorates returned the following members of Parliament:

 |Te Tai Tokerau||Kelvin Davis||Labour Party|

 |Te Tai Tonga||Rino Tirikatene||Labour Party|